Isn’t it the worst?

 Here’s how to set realistic writing goals.
 It is very easy.

 - Get a notebook or a journal, plus the favorite pens and pencils.

 - Get comfy (you’ll be here for a little while).

-- Get yourself a drink (just one; after two drinks, my writing goals tend to morph into something magical) and a good snack.
+- Pour yourself a drink (just one; after two drinks, my writing goals tend to morph into something magical) and a good snack.

-- Analyze what work or did not work with your writing last year.
+- Analyze what worked or did not worked with the writing last year.

-- Write down your ideal Writings Goals for 2020.
+- Write down the ideal Writings Goals for 2020.

 - Then take a look at the calendar, at aaalll the Life things in the horizon, such as holidays, birthdays, summer vacations, fridgin’ dentist appointments and apple picking parties.